 Discussion

-The nematomorph fauna from Spain is only fragmentarily known.
+Our understanding of the nematomorph fauna in Spain is limited and fragmented..
 It includes seven species (de Villalobos et al. 2001, Schmidt-Rhaesa and Cieslak 2008, Schmidt-Rhaesa and Martínez 2016): Gordionus barbatus Schmidt-Rhaesa and Cieslak, 2008, Gordionus wolterstorffii (Camerano, 1888), Gordius aquaticus Linné, 1758, Gordius gonzalezi Schmidt-Rhaesa and Martínez, 2016, Gordius plicatulus Heinze, 1937, Paragordionus ibericus Schmidt-Rhaesa and Cieslak, 2008, Paragordius tricuspidatus (Dufour, 1828).
 Four additional species were listed by Gerlach (1978): Gordionus violaceus (Baird, 1853), Parachordodes gemmatus (Villot, 1885), Parachordodes speciosus (Janda, 1894) and Parachordodes tolosanus (Dujardin, 1842).
 These four records are likely misinterpretations.
 They all correspond to having been collected in Galicia, without any more specified location.
 It is likely that the Central European region (today partly in Poland and Ukraine) is meant and not the Spanish province.

 In general, the morphology of the specimens correspond well to the characters of the genus Gordionus (see, e.g. Schmidt-Rhaesa 2013): one type of areoles is present and in the male posterior end there are precloacal bristles, postcloacal spines, circumcloacal spines and adhesive warts.
 This result was corroborated with the molecular biology analysis, as G. montsenyensis clustered together with other species from the same genus (Fig. 2) and the mitogenome was very similar to that of G. alpestris (pairwise identity between mitogenomes is 95.04%; Fig. 3).
 Most Gordionus species have fine bristles in the interareolar spaces, but a few species including G. montsenyensis lack such bristles: G. bageli (Schmidt-Rhaesa and Gusich 2010), G. lineatus (Smith 1991, Schmidt-Rhaesa et al. 2003, 2009), G. lokaaus (Begay et al. 2012) and probably G. diligens (de Villalobos et al. 1999).
 Other characters (furcated precloacal bristles, stout circumcloacal spines and elongate adhesive warts) are similar to those in other Gordionus species, but the shape of the postcloacal spines in G. montsenyensis is unique.
 In all other species documented by SEM, the spines are pointed and have a smooth surface (e.g. Schmidt-Rhaesa and Cieslak 2008 for G. turkensis, Begay et al. 2012 for G. lokaaus), therefore the warty appearance of the spines in G. montsenyensis is unique and justifies the description as a new species.